Solving Tips

 Key points for applying the Swordfish technique:

-• Recognition condition: A candidate in three rows (or three columns) combined involves only three columns (or three rows)
+• Identification condition: A candidate in three rows (or three columns) combined only involves three columns (or three rows)

-• Flexibility: Each row need not have the candidate in all three columns, as long as the three rows combined cover these three columns
+• Flexibility: Each row doesn't need to have the candidate in all three columns, as long as the three rows combined cover these three columns

 • Elimination rule: Row-based Swordfish eliminates columns, column-based Swordfish eliminates rows

-• Application scenario: Last resort when X-Wing and all other intermediate and basic advanced techniques fail
+• Application scenario: Last resort when X-Wing and all other intermediate and basic advanced techniques cannot make progress

-• Recognition difficulty: Requires systematic analysis of candidate distribution across multiple rows and columns, very time-consuming
+• Identification difficulty: Requires systematic analysis of candidate distribution across multiple rows and columns, very time-consuming

 • Frequency: Very rare, most difficult puzzles don't require it